-Of course, the work-from-home trend has long been underway – in a recent state of work-study, 30 percent of U.S. professionals indicated they have a permanent home-based operation, and more than half of U.S. workers spend at least one day in the home office.
+Of course, the work-from-home trend has long been underway – in a recent state of work-study, 64 percent of professionals indicated they have a permanent home-based operation, and only 9 percent are office-first, remote allowed.

 For the rest of us, we may be making this shift with minimal or no notice – with a likelihood that the temporary arrangement may be in place for some time to come.

 Optimizing Your Remote Workspace

 So how can you best prepare to organize your home office, with a minimal amount of disruption for your clients (and your family and pets, too), and without protracted downtime?
 Here are some tips we have compiled from our own experiences with managing remote sales teams: